-ESFA Education and Skills Funding Agency An agency sponsored by the Department for Education with accountability for funding education and skills training for children, young people, and adults.
-FGM All procedures involving the partial or total removal of the alexternal female genitalia or other injury to the female genital organs.
-FGM is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
-UK GDPR UK General Data Protection Regulation Legislative provision designed to strengthen the safety and security of all data held within an organisation and ensure that procedures relating to personal data are fair and consistent. НВА 'Honour-based' abuse So-called 'honour-based' abuse involves crimes that have been committed to defend the honour of the family and/or community.
-HMCTS HM Courts and Tribunals Service HM Courts and Tribunals Service is responsible for the administration of criminal, civil and family courts and tribunals in England and Wales.
+ESFA Funding An agency sponsored by the Department for Education with accountability for funding education and skills training for children, young people, and adults.
+FGM All procedures involving the partial or total removal of the external female genitalia or other injury to the female genital organs.
+FGM is illegal in the UK and aform of child abuse with long-lasting harmful consequences.
+UK GDPR Protection Regulation Legislative provision designed to strengthen the safety and security of all data held within an organisation andensure that procedures relating to personal data are fair and consistent. НВА abuse So-called 'honour-based' abuse involves crimes that have been committed to defend the honour of the family and/or community.
+HMCTS Tribunals Service HM Courts and Tribunals Service is responsible for the administration of criminal, civil and family courts and tribunals in England and Wales.
 HMCTS is an executive agency, sponsored by the Ministry of Justice.
-IICSA The Independent Inquiry into Child Sexual Abuse is analysing case files from the Disclosure and Barring Service to learn more about the behaviours of perpetrators who have sexually abused children in institutions, and to understand institutional responses to these behaviours.
-KCSIE Keeping children safe in education Statutory guidance setting out schools and colleges' duties to safeguard and promote the welfare of children.
-LA Local authority A local government agency responsible for the provision of a range of services in a specified local area including education.
-LAC Looked-after children Children who have been placed in local authority care or where children's services have looked after children for more than a period of 24 hours.
-LGBTQ+ Lesbian, gay, bisexual, transgender and queer plus Term relating to a community of people, protected by the Equality Act 2010, who identify as lesbian, gay, bisexual, or transgender, or other protected sexual or gender identities.
-[Academies] MAT Multi-academy trust A trust established to undertake strategic collaboration and provide education across several schools NPCC eThe National Police Chiefs' Council is a national coordination body for law enforcement in the United Kingdom and the representative body for British police chief officers.
-[New] PLAC Previously looked- after children Children who were previously in local authority care or were looked after by children's services for more than a period of 24 hours.
+IICSA into Child Sexual The Independent Inquiry into Child Sexual Abuse is analysing case files from the Disclosure and Barring Service to learn more about the behaviours of perpetrators who have sexually abused children in institutions, and to understand institutional responses to these behaviours.
+KCSIE safe in Statutory guidance setting out schools and colleges' duties to safeguard and promote the welfare of children.
+LA Local authority A local government agency responsible for the provision of a range of services in a specified local area, including education.
+LAC Children who have been placed in local authority care or where children's services have looked after children for more than a period of 24 hours.
+LGBTQ+ bisexual, transgender and Term relating to a community of people, protected by the Equality Act 2010, who identify as lesbian, gay, bisexual, or transgender, or other protected sexual or gender identities.
+[Academies] MAT • A trust established to undertake strategic collaboration and provide education across several schools NPCC The National Police Chiefs'Council The National Police Chiefs' Council is a national coordination body for law enforcement in the United Kingdom and the representative body for British police chief officers.
+PLAC Previously looked- after children Children who were previously in local authority care or were looked after by children's services for more than a period of 24 hours.
 PLAC are also known as care leavers.
 PSHE Personal, social and health education A non-statutory subject in which pupils learn about themselves, other people, rights, responsibilities and relationships.
 PHE Public Health England An executive agency of the Department of Health and Social Care which aims to protect and improve the nation's health and wellbeing.
-RSHE • • A compulsory subject from Year 7 for all pupils.
+RSHE • A compulsory subject from Year 7 for all pupils.
 Includes the teaching of sexual health, reproduction, and sexuality, as well as promoting positive relationships.
 SCR Single centralrecord A statutory secure record of recruitment and identity checks for all permanent and temporary staff, proprietors, contractors, external coaches and instructors, and volunteers who attend the school in a non-visitor capacity.
-SENCO Special educational needs coordinator A statutory role within all schools maintaining oversight and coordinating the implementation of the school's special educational needs policy and provision of education to pupils with special educational needs.
+SENCO Special educationa needs coordinator A statutory role within all schools maintaining oversight and coordinating the implementation of the school's special educational needs policy and provision of education to pupils with special educational needs.
 SLT Senior leadership team Staff members who have been delegated leadership responsibilities in a school.
 TRA Teaching RegulationAgency An executive agency of the DfE with responsibility for the regulation of the teaching profession.
 VSH Virtual schoolhead Virtual school heads oversee promoting the educational achievement of all the children looked after by the local authority they work for, and all children who currently have, or previously had, a social worker.